honzab/HjorthagshojdenLogger/README.md

 # HjorthagshojdenLogger

-Logs data from an ERAB EW-1 DUC (Data Collection Unit) to Google Sheets via Modbus TCP.
+Logs data from an ERAB EW-1 DUC (digitaliserad undercentral in Swedish) to Google Sheets via Modbus TCP.

 ## Overview